Africa Asia Middle East عربي Français Português free subscription RSS IRIN Site Map

 Alcohol use and the desire to have children were some of the reasons HIV-positive youth gave for not using condoms.

-KAMPALA, 24 April 2007 (PlusNews) - HIV-positive youth in Uganda are not receiving the support and education they need to avoid risky sexual behaviours that could lead to the infection of others, a new study has found.
+Kampala, 24 April 2007 (PlusNews) - HIV-positive youth in Uganda are not receiving the support and education they need to avoid risky sexual behaviours that could lead to the infection of others, a new study has found.

 The adolescent sexuality study, released last week, was conducted by Uganda's Makerere University, in conjunction with the Paediatric Infectious Diseases Clinic (PIDC) at Mulago Hospital in the capital, Kampala, the country's largest referral facility.
 It surveyed 75 HIV-positive youth, aged between 11 and 21, who were being treated at the clinic between October and December 2006.